-The photosynthesis module further divides GPP into NPP and R_A (Section B.1.2) R_A is modelled as the sum of maintenance and growth respiration (Knorr, 1997).
-While maintenance respiration is proportional to photosynthetic capacity, growth respiration is proportional to NPP, and zero when NPP is negative.
+The photosynthesis module further divides GPP into NPP and R_a (Section B.2.2) R_a is modelled as the sum of maintenance and growth respiration (Knorr, 1997).
+Maintenance respiration is proportional to photosynthetic capacity, while growth respiration is proportional to NPP.
+Growth respiration is zero when NPP is negative.
+It is calculated via solving an implicit equation of NPP as a function of GPP and R_a as a function of NPP itself.
 Both continually increase with temperature.
-Negative NPP is also passed on to the C Allocation and Cycling component, where it leads to the depletion of the labile C pool.
+Where NPP is estimated to be negative, i.e. maintenance respiration is greater than GPP, the NPP passed to the C allocation and cycling component is assumed zero.